 Also included with Club Rooms is complimentary breakfast, cocktails and all-day coffee, tea, juices, soft drinks and alcoholic drinks (from 6pm to 8pm) at The Living Room.
 This was such a treat as it meant I didn’t feel like I was missing out on anything or ‘copping’ out by returning to the hotel.
 Each evening, Matt and I would head to The Living Room at 6pm for snacks and a glass of wine to unwind and share our favourite moments from the day.
 The all-day snacks were great as it also meant we could duck in for a glass of juice or a coffee and sweet treat before heading back to our room or heading out for sightseeing.

 Breakfasts are generous and include a dedicated egg station where the very lovely chef will greet you with a huge smile and offer to make you pancakes or eggs any way you like!
-An extra treat is the barista-made coffee available, including soy milk for those with lactose allergies.
+An extra treat is the availability of barista-made coffee, including soy milk for those with lactose allergies.

 The hotel pool for Club Rooms is a large infinity pool perfect for cooling down and relaxing a hot, tired body after a big day of walking and sightseeing.
 Important for those on business or anyone just wanting to stay connected, WiFi is available free and works really well (is there anything worse than bad WiFi?)
 The hotel also has two restaurants on site, Zaffron and Raikuichi Japanese Restaurant.
 As I said earlier, there is a food court in the underpass to Novena MRT station, the perfect spot to grab something quick to eat earlier in the day.

-I really enjoyed my stay at Oasia for a number of reasons, firstly, the rooms were comfortable and beautiful and really well thought out, meaning they included things you need but always forget you need.
+I really enjoyed my stay at Oasia Hotel Novena Singapore for a number of reasons.
+Firstly, the rooms were comfortable and beautiful and really well thought out, meaning they included things you need but always forget you need.
 Secondly, every single staff member was incredibly polite, friendly and helpful and always greeted me with a big smile, it made me feel so welcome and comfortable asking for help with things like directions.

 I would recommend the hotel to all types of travellers as it’s suited to families with small and older children and also well suited to those travelling on business.
 It’s also well suited to couples, singles or anyone travelling through Singapore just looking for somewhere great to stay that’s luxurious and well-located.